schemburkar/octocat.dev/_pages/about.md

 ## **Professional Experience**

+### Director, Engineering, Odessa

+Shubhan works in the Engineering team at Odessa, on Odessa's Asset Finance Platform.

 ### Senior Architect – Product Engineering, Icertis

-Shubhan works in the Product Engineering team at Icertis, on  Icertis Contract Intelligence (ICI) product.
+Shubhan was a Senior Architect in the Product Engineering team at Icertis, and used to work on  Icertis Contract Intelligence (ICI) product.

 ### Specialist (Product development), FIS (formerly SunGard)